QA3264/CleanGetDataProject/CodeBook.md

 - ytest (read from 'y_test.txt'): Test labels for activities - 2947 rows (measurements), 1 column (activity number)
   + 'data.frame':	2947 obs. of  1 variable:
-  + $ activity_type: int  5 5 5 5 5 5 5 5 5 5 ...
+  + $ activitytype: int  5 5 5 5 5 5 5 5 5 5 ...

-- subjtrain (read from 'subject_train.txt): 7352 rows (observations), 1 column/variable (subject ID).
+- subjtrain (read from 'subject_train.txt): 7352 rows (observations), 1 column/variable (subjecid).
 Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
   + 'data.frame':	7352 obs. of  1 variable:
-  + $ subject_ID: int  1 1 1 1 1 1 1 1 1 1 ...
+  + $ subjectid: int  1 1 1 1 1 1 1 1 1 1 ...

-- subjtest (read from 'subject_test.txt): 2947 rows (observations), 1 column/variable (subject ID).
+- subjtest (read from 'subject_test.txt): 2947 rows (observations), 1 column/variable (subjectid).
 Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
   + 'data.frame':	2947 obs. of  1 variable:
-  + $ subject_ID: int  2 2 2 2 2 2 2 2 2 2 ...
+  + $ subjectid: int  2 2 2 2 2 2 2 2 2 2 ...

 ### The following transformations were made to get to the final tidy set: